Introducing Plainsong: a poetry cycle of the past

 7th century Whitby monastery, plucks poems from heaven; a goldsmithing abbot vanishes with royal gemstones; William Wilberforce casts aside earthly pleasures before embarking on his life's mission; and the Suffragette movement's leading family suffer a serious falling out.

-Works from Plainsong featured on this site are 'Under London'
+Poems from Plainsong featured on this site are 'Under London'

 in the Prize-winning Poems section